 \subsection{Handling secret-dependent faults}

-If a fault's occurrence depends on a secret value, the fact that it occurs (or not) can leak information.
+In \design, a fault's occurrence cannot depend on a secret value, since the fact that it occurs (or not) can leak information.
 For example, if a div-by-zero fault will occur if the divisor is a \blinded data item with a value zero, and this faults leads to an interrupt handler being called, the change in control flow will reveal that the \blinded value was zero.
 On the other hand, if it does not occur, it reveals that the value was not zero.
-To prevent this information leakage, faults depending on \blinded data must be suppressed by \design, so that the control flow remains \emph{as if the fault did not occur}.
-The client can be informed of this fault and that the computation results are invalid by setting a bit in some protected storage (e.g., a special register) when the fault occurs, and conveying this bit to the client as part of the returned encrypted results.
+We therefore do not allow \blinded values to be used in such situations.
+To avoid this limitation, we might instead suppress faults depending on \blinded data, so that the control flow remains \emph{as if the fault did not occur}.
+The client can be informed of this fault and that the computation results are invalid by setting a \blinded bit in some protected storage (e.g., a special register) when the fault occurs, so that the software can convey this bit to the client as part of the returned encrypted results.